 10) Working in batches, use a blender to puree until smooth the tomato soup ingredients.

-11) Ladle the soup into bowls, and top with buttered croutons.
+11) Ladle the creamy tomato soup into bowls, and top with buttered croutons.
 Season with salt and pepper.

 - 2 tablespoons extra-virgin olive oil